Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: MEDSCI 503

-Intro to continuity of care by working with practicing physicians and coinciding with instruction in communication skills, interviewing techniques, physical examinations, documentation, and clinical reasoning.
+Introduction to continuity of care by working with practicing physicians and coinciding with instruction in communication skills, interviewing techniques, physical examinations, documentation, and clinical reasoning.
 Includes hospital-based patient encounters with an introduction to the development of the physician role.
-Topics covered in primary and preventative care, geriatrics, rehabilitation, palliative care, behavioral health, and pain management.
+Pass/Fail only.
 Offered: W.

 View course details in MyPlan: MEDSCI 504